protono/hello-algo/algos.md

 ### 7.5 AVL tree $*$

 In the chapter on binary search tree, we mentioned that after multiple insertion and deletion operations, a binary search tree may degenerate into a linked list.
-In this case, the time complexity of all operations will deteriorate from $O(log\,n)$ to $O(n)$.
+In this case, the time complexity of all operations will deteriorate from $O(log\ n)$ to $O(n)$.

 As shown in the following picture, after two node deletion operations, the binary search tree will degenerate into a linked list.